 · Versatility for usage with different substrates

 After the flexographic printing process, a new form of packaging printing emerges that is as powerful and reliable as its predecessor.
-Screen Printing, also known as silk screen or stencil printing, is an artform in itself.
-Just like a painter dips their brush into paint to create a masterpiece on canvas, this method uses a mesh-covered frame with a stencil placed atop it; where the artist's brush would be replaced by squeegees filled with ink which are used to pull the ink through the holes in the mesh onto whatever substrate is below.
+Screen Printing, also known as silk screen or stencil printing, is an art form in itself.
+Just like a painter dips their brush into paint to create a masterpiece on canvas, this method uses a mesh-covered frame with a stencil placed atop it; where the artist's brush would be replaced by squeegees filled with in,k which are used to pull the ink through the holes in the mesh onto whatever substrate is below.

 Screen Mesh | Stencil Printing | Screen Exposure |

-The mesh stretched across the screen serves as a barrier between the ink and substrate while still allowing for even distribution of the ink. | A paper pattern or film positive cutout holds back certain areas of the screen so only specific shapes can receive ink when pressure is applied. | Using light sensitive emulsions overtop of screens allows one to place desired designs directly onto them before they are ready for use. |
+The mesh stretched across the screen serves as a barrier between the ink and substrate while still allowing for even distribution of the ink. | A paper pattern or film-positive cutout blocks certain areas of the screen, allowing only specific shapes to receive ink when pressure is applied. | Using light-sensitive emulsions over the screens allows one to place desired designs directly onto them before they are ready for use. |

 There are several advantages associated with gravure printing:

-· Longer lasting prints that can withstand extended exposure to sunlight
+· Longer-lasting prints that can withstand extended exposure to sunlight

 · Can print on multiple substrates such as paper, plastic, film and foil